 Innovation is basically the introduction of a new or significantly improved product, service or method and is no longer confined to people dressed in white lab coats in research and development laboratories.
-In fact in more recent times most individuals within an organisation end up having touch points with one or more parts of the innovation process.
+In fact, in more recent times most individuals within an organization end up having touchpoints with one or more parts of the innovation process.

-Innovation usually leads to competitive advantage and growth and therefore many organisations place a lot of emphasis on an innovation strategy.
+Innovation usually leads to competitive advantage and growth and therefore many organizations place a lot of emphasis on an innovation strategy.

-When it comes to business strategy is about planning for a future direction of an organisation.
-This usually involves careful consideration of the organization's core competencies, purpose, resources and how it interacts with the environment in which it operates.
+When it comes to business, strategy is about planning for the future direction of an organization.
+This usually involves careful consideration of the organization’s core competencies, purpose, resources and how it interacts with the environment in which it operates.
 Most innovation strategies should incorporate the following: